maxbetjes/maxbetjes.github.io/src/algorithm.markdown

 spherical domain with absorbing boundary conditions can, to our knowledge, not be solved analytically.
-We therefore apply a coordinate transformation leading to a diffusion problem for the center-of-mass coordinate **R** and a reaction-diffusion problem for the inter-particle vector r, as sketched in Fig. 3.
+We therefore apply a coordinate transformation leading to a diffusion problem for the center-of-mass coordinate **R** and a reaction-diffusion problem for the inter-particle vector **r**, as sketched in Fig. 3.
 The _event types_ that can occur are **R** leaving its domain, **r** leaving its domain, a unimolecular reaction or a bimolecular reaction.
 For each of these events a tentative _event time_ is determined, and the event